 Finally, Dusseldorf and Frankfurt are financial cities and also have a significant amount of international workers.

 Requirements for an English Speaking Job in Germany

 Of course, not everyone can come to Germany and receive a job without speaking German.
 You already possess a disadvantage in the eyes of the employer, you need to offer more than other applicants to get a job.

-However, these requirements only apply to the non-EU citizens, people from the EU have the same chances as Germans.
+However, these requirements only apply to non-EU citizens, people from the EU have the same chances as Germans.